gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 ## Install Six, two port (2P) Terminal Block Connectors

 There are five 2P terminal block connectors on the front face of the PCB, and one on the back side.
-The diagram below shows a completed install of the terminal block connectors on the front face of the controller PCB.
+The picture below shows a completed install of the terminal block connectors on the front face of the controller PCB.
 Note the arrows pointing in the direction of the terminal block connector where the wires are inserted into the ports.
 To follow the steps below, you'll position the front face of the controller PCB up, then work your way from the bottom left corner **1**, to the bottom right corner **5**.
 ![13-controllerpcb](../img/controllerpcb/13-controllerpcb.webp)

-1. Follow the diagram below and insert the 2P terminal block connector into the **5v-D1** through holes with the connector facing LEFT, then solder it into place.
+1. Follow the picture below and insert the 2P terminal block connector into the **5v-D1** through holes with the connector facing LEFT, then solder it into place.
 ![14-controllerpcb](../img/controllerpcb/14-controllerpcb.webp)
-1. Follow the diagram below and insert the 2P terminal block connector into the **U7, Tx-1 Rx-1** through holes with the connector facing LEFT, then solder it into place.
+1. Follow the picture below and insert the 2P terminal block connector into the **U7, Tx-1 Rx-1** through holes with the connector facing LEFT, then solder it into place.
 ![15-controllerpcb](../img/controllerpcb/15-controllerpcb.webp)
-1. Follow the diagram below and insert the 2P terminal block connector into the **U7, GPIO19 Tx-0** through holes with the connector facing LEFT, then solder it into place.
+1. Follow the picture below and insert the 2P terminal block connector into the **U7, GPIO19 Tx-0** through holes with the connector facing LEFT, then solder it into place.
 ![16-controllerpcb](../img/controllerpcb/16-controllerpcb.webp)
-1. Follow the diagram below and insert the 2P terminal block connector into the **UART1, Tx-0 Rx-0** through holes with the connector facing RIGHT, then solder it into place.
+1. Follow the picture below and insert the 2P terminal block connector into the **UART1, Tx-0 Rx-0** through holes with the connector facing RIGHT, then solder it into place.
 ![17-controllerpcb](../img/controllerpcb/17-controllerpcb.webp)
-1. Follow the diagram below, insert the 2P terminal block connector into the **5v-D0** through holes with the connector facing LEFT, then solder it into place.
+1. Follow the picture below, insert the 2P terminal block connector into the **5v-D0** through holes with the connector facing LEFT, then solder it into place.
 ![18-controllerpcb](../img/controllerpcb/18-controllerpcb.webp)
 1. Position the back face of the PCB up and insert the 2P terminal block connector into the **5v-OUT** through holes with the connector facing RIGHT, then solder it into place.
 ![19-controllerpcb](../img/controllerpcb/19-controllerpcb.webp)